Teodoro Valfre di Bonzo: Early life

 He was created Domestic prelate of His Holiness and was appointed as Apostolic delegate and extraordinary envoy to Costa Rica on 11 July 1884.
 However, his mission was delayed because of the outbreak of the antireligious movement prevalent at the time with diplomatic relations not normalized until 1908.

 Episcopate

 He was appointed Bishop of Cuneo on 27 March 1885 by Pope Leo XIII.
 He was transferred to the diocese of Como on 18 March 1895.
 He was promoted to the metropolitan see of Vercelli by Pope Pius X on 27 March 1905.
 He was transferred to the titular see of Trebizonda in 1916 and appointed as Nuncio to Austria-Hungary on 14 September that year.
 He represented the Pope Benedict XV at the coronation of the new Austrian Emperor Karl I and Empress Zita.

 Cardinalate

 He was created and proclaimed Cardinal-Priest of Santa Maria sopra Minerva in the consistory of 15 December 1919 by Pope Benedict.

+On 3 February 1920, he was appointed cardinal protector of the Trinitarians.

 He was appointed as Prefect of Sacred Congregation of Religious on 6 March 1920.
 He took part in the conclave of 1922 that elected Pope Pius XI.
 He died in 1922.